Skip to content

 Could not create the network device: Open tap device failed: ...
 Resource busy

-Solution: Run shed-server as root or with CAP_NET_ADMIN capability on BOTH binaries:
+Solution: Run shed-server as root or with CAP_NET_ADMIN capability on both binaries:

 sudo shed-server serve